 The collection schedule for FIU campuses and satellite locations ranges from once a month to every week.
 The pick-up schedule can be customized to the needs of the generating area as long as the pick-up is within the 30-day requirement as mandated by FAC 64E-16.
-Collection of generated waste is scheduled through the EH&S Biosafety Office.
+Collection of generated waste is scheduled through EH&S.